Cumbernauld: New Town history

-After the creation of the new town, diverse industries such as high-tech, electronics, and chemical and food processing became large employers, along with the Inland Revenue (now Her Majesty's Revenue and Customs).
+After the creation of the new town, diverse industries such as high-tech, electronics, and chemical and food processing became large employers, along with the Inland Revenue (now His Majesty's Revenue and Customs).
 The main industrial estates were developed to the east and west along the A80 at Wardpark and Westfield.
 Areas at Blairlinn and Lenziemill to the south of the town have also been developed for industry.

-The Cumbernauld Development Corporation (C.D.C.) disbanded in 1996.
+The Cumbernauld Development Corporation (C.D.C.) disbanded in 1996, and all "rights, liabilities and obligations" were transferred to the North Lanarkshire Council.

 Modern times

 The Modern era for the town can be dated from the disbanding of the C.D.C. in 1996.

 The intended core of Cumbernauld remains the Town Centre buildings, all of which is essentially contained within one structure, segmented into "phases", the first of which was completed in 1967, the latest of which began construction in May 2003 for completion around September 2004.
 Initially the basic groundwork for the new shops began in 1997 and were finally completed in summer 2007.
 Designed to be a commerce centre, an entertainment and business venue and a luxury accommodation site, it was widely accepted as Britain's first shopping centre and was the world's first multi-level covered town centre.
 However, the town never developed to its planned size, and the town centre has never had the life envisaged by town planners.
 Further expansion has been primarily to provide further space for shops.
 A substantial portion of the original shopping centre was demolished due to structural damage and has been redeveloped as a new shopping and leisure complex.

-As well as the unfulfilled ambitions for the town, the passage of time has exposed serious defects in post-war concepts of centrally-planned retail and civic centres developed in the absence of proper community consultation or sensitivity to local environmental and economic conditions.
-This has been reflected in a country-wide backlash against brutalist architecture in general.
-Cumbernauld's Town Centre is widely regarded as one of the ugliest and least-loved examples of post-war design in Scotland.
-The confusing layout is an abiding source of frustration for both visitors and residents, many of whom are the descendants of skilled workers who aspired to escape the frequently appalling social and housing conditions of the Glasgow conurbation in the 1960s and 1970s.

-Despite its bad press, from a purely aesthetic standpoint Cumbernauld is regarded as representing a significant moment in town design, and in 1993 it was listed as one of the sixty key monuments of post-war architecture by the international conservation organisation DoCoMoMo.
+The Centre, built in the 1960s to serve the town's commercial needs in one brutalist megastructure, has often been described as one of the ugliest and least-loved examples of post-war design in Scotland.
+Despite its bad press, Cumbernauld is regarded as representing a significant moment in town design, and in 1993 it was listed as one of the sixty key monuments of post-war architecture by the international conservation organisation DoCoMoMo.
+In March 2022, the building was scheduled to be demolished.

-The residential structure of Cumbernauld is noteworthy in that there were no pedestrian crossings, i.e. zebra or pelican crossings; pedestrians originally traversed roads by bridge or underpass.
+The residential structure of Cumbernauld was noteworthy in that there were no pedestrian crossings of any kind.